mongodb/leafygreen-ui/README.md

 yarn release
 ```

-5. Push the branch you created, and make a pull request.
-It will contain all `package.json` changes for your publish.
+5. Push the tags from the release up to Github.

 ```
 git push --follow-tags